 Container Plant?
 Willow-like foliage and strong peppermint fragrance make it a great choice for a deck, porch, or patio.

-What we learned in Southern Euc Trials In McDonough, GA Trials (zone 8A), eight 'Angusus' have reached 50’ in ten years.
-At 6° on Jan 7, 2014, we did see defoliation on the upper half of large, exposed trees.
-In Western, NC (zone 6B), 10 month old Eucalyptus trees - that froze to the ground at minus 10°- are growing from the base.
+What we learned in Southern Euc Trials In McDonough, GA Trials (zone 8A), eight 'Angusus' have reached 50 feet in ten years.
+At 6° F on Jan 7, 2014, we did see defoliation on the upper half of large, exposed trees however new leaves emerged in spring.
+In Western, NC (zone 6B), 10 month old Eucalyptus trees that froze to the ground at minus 10° F are growing from the base.